- During their migrations from May to November, more than a dozen shark species, some relatively unknown, visit Cape Cod waters.

-Cape Cod, Massachusetts, is known for its lobster rolls, sandy beaches, and relaxed atmosphere.
-But it’s also known for its laid-back lifestyle, vast beaches, and beautiful scenery that make it a dream place to call home.
+Cape Cod, Massachusetts, is known for its lobster rolls, laid-back lifestyle, and beautiful scenery that make it a dream place to call home.
 The beaches of Cape Cod and the Islands offer superb sand, swimming, and water sports.
 However, when something is too good to be true, there is a huge chance that it is indeed.
-Cape Cod boasts a dream-like summertime destination.
-However, that does not mean that its waters are free of sharks.
+Cape Cod is a very popular summertime destination.
+However, that does not mean its waters are free of sharks.
 So, what are the sharks in Cape Cod, and what seasons of the year do they come there?

 The Cape is home to some of the world’s largest sharks, including one of the world’s most feared.
 Sharks love to swim in Cape Cod’s water, and for a good reason: it boasts temperate waters and a moving feast of seals and fish.
 More seals have packed popular Cape beaches since 1972, bearing legendary apex predators with them.
 “Shark tourism” has brought thousands of visitors from around the region to observe these exquisite and ferocious creatures in recent years.
 This article will explore the types of sharks that lurk beneath Cape Cod’s waters and when they congregate in the area.